 I don’t think this one had much promotion – I certainly hadn’t heard of it before stumbling across it on YouTube last week.
 Anyway, settle down with a beer and mince pie, put your headphones on and give this a watch.

-The doc can still be purchased on DVD and Blu Ray from the official site here.
+The documentary can also be purchased on DVD and Blu Ray from the official site here.

 There’s an interesting Q&A with the film maker Jeff Von Ward too which you can read here.